mCRL2org/mCRL2/README.md

 When compilation is finished, the binaries can be found in `stage/bin/`.
 Convenient front-ends for cmake are ccmake (macOS/Linux) and cmake-gui.
-Under Windows, it is usually necessary to set the variables `Boost_INCLUDE_DIR` and `Qt5_DIR` manually.
+Under Windows and macOS, it is usually necessary to set the variables `Boost_INCLUDE_DIR` and `Qt5_DIR` manually.
 More build instructions can be found in the [documentation](https://mcrl2.org/web/user_manual/build_instructions/index.html).

 ## Contributing